TheEt1234/libox/env_docs.md

 # extra environment stuffs (*) mostly from minetest
 - `dump` `dump2` = unchanged
 - PcgRandom = you are given an interface, where `rand_normal_dist` has limited amount of tries and you call the functions by doing `my_random.func` not `my_random:func`
-- PerlinNoise = Unchanged, you are given the raw userdata, call it by `my_perlin_noise:func`, may be changed to give an interface instead
+- PerlinNoise = Unchanged, you are given the raw userdata, call it by `my_perlin_noise:func`, may be changed to give an interface instead, because accidentally serializing userdata => dead